JZ2211/IIoT_wk6/README.md

    ```
    mosquitto_pub -u username -P password -t Test  -m "This is a test"
    ```
+   Where the username and password should be the ones that you just setup.
 If successful, the message "This is a test" should display in the mosquitto_sub terminal.

 ## MQTT publish client in Raspberry Pi
 1. Connect a BME280 to the Raspberry Pi via I2C.